 Time Off for School Activities

-Arkansas, Hawaii, and Texas have laws that entitle only public sector employees to leave for school activities.
-Other states like Alabama, Louisiana, Oklahoma, Tennessee, and Utah have laws that encourage, but do not require, employers to allow employees to take time off for their kids' activities.
+In other states, the law entitles only public-sector employees to leave for school activities.
+And some states have laws that encourage but do not require employers to allow employees to take time off for their kids' activities.

 - Excused absences are periods of time away from work that have been approved by the employer.

 - For an absence to be excused, it generally needs to be scheduled ahead of time.

 - Some absences may require proof such as a doctor's note in order to be excused.